 Over 80 percent of public relations experts and digital marketers believe that meaningful brand growth in the future is rooted in storytelling.

-But despite the growing prevalence of digital marketing platforms such as content marketing, videos, social media and pay-per-click ads, it turns out that investing in valuable publicity strategies remains the key to communicating a powerful story to consumers.
+But despite the growing prevalence of the best digital marketing services such as content marketing, videos, social media and pay-per-click ads, it turns out that investing in valuable publicity strategies remains the key to communicating a powerful story to consumers.

 DesignRush sat down with chairman and chief executive officer of leading PR agency Dukas Linden Public Relations to learn exactly how brands can generate positive publicity in 2022 and formulate strategies that foster widespread brand awareness, encourage conversions, and increase revenue.